MightyFrenkel/angular-ionic-demo/README.md

 It showcases a simple gallery app that can take and store pictures accross all the mentioned platforms.

 # Demo
-Try it out for yourself at https://gitlab.com/frankhartman/angular-ionic
+Try it out for yourself at https://frankhartman.gitlab.io/angular-ionic/ Screenshot of the App:
 ![app_screenshot.png](./app_screenshot.png)

 # Run web version locally